-Detectors for common system functions are provided by the Wizard Tools.
-Additional application-specific detectors are included with the Wizard Kit.
+The detectors that monitor the functions provided by OS are provided by RMS Wizard Tools.
+Additional application-specific detectors are provided by RMS Wizard Tools and RMS Wizard Kit.

 Some objects provided by RMS, such as the controller object, have no detector.
 Instead, RMS calculates the state of the object based on factors such as transitory processes and the states of its dependent resources.